 I’m vegetarian and don’t particularly like the texture of scrambled eggs, which is traditional in fried rice.
 In its place, I often add beans or tempeh for added protein.

-For this reason, this recipe doesn’t include egg.
-But, don’t let me stop you adding an egg if you’d like!
+For this reason, this recipe doesn’t include eggs.
+But don’t let me stop you from adding an egg if you’d like!

 Simple Fried Rice for One